AbstractSDK/abstract/docs/src/1_intro.md

 {{#include ../../packages/abstract-app/examples/counter.rs:handlers}}
 ```

-The code above defines an Abstract app, which is a smart-contract that can be installed on any Abstract Account.
-The app has a unique ID and a version, both are used to offer the app on the Abstract App store, allowing other users to install the app on their account.
+The code above defines an **Abstract App**.
+Abstract apps are the bread and butter of our platform.
+They are smart-contracts that can be installed on an Abstract Account and interact with it using the [`abstract-sdk`](./3_get_started/4_sdk.md), our account-abstraction toolbox.

+The app is distributed to Abstract users through the Abstract App store, allowing other users to install the app on their account(s).

 The customizable handlers allow for full developer freedom and have an App object available within them.
-This object is highly programmable through the [abstract-sdk](./get_started/sdk.md), which is our Account Abstraction Toolbox.
+This object is highly programmable through the [abstract-sdk](./get_started/sdk.md).
 In a nutshell it allows you to perform complex multi-contract interactions with very minimal code while not compromising on the contract's programmability in any way.

 > Looking to get started?
 Check out the [Getting Started](./3_get_started/1_index.md) guide.